 - To ensure the participants can provide appropriate input and support for working within regulations to expedite the development and delivery of safe and effective healthcare products to people around the world.

 The programme consists of a one year part-time Level 8 Certificate in Medical Technology Regulatory Affairs and Quality (30 credits).
 The programme shall be made available online using a combination of distance-learning / e-learning technologies and some face to face workshops for an overall blended learning approach.
-The educational elements will be provided by the Institute of Technology Sligo, and NUI Galway staff.
+The educational elements will be provided by the ATU Sligo, and NUI Galway staff.
 Additional lecturing, as required, may be provided by outside specialists and practitioners.

 The programme consists of 6 modules, each worth 5 ECTS.
 The programme is delivered over two semesters (one academic year).
 Three modules are delivered per semester.